-OVERVIEW: The Edward C. Johnson Fund gives out tens of millions of dollars annually.
-The arts is a big focus, with a preference for institutions in the Boston area.
+OVERVIEW: The Edward C. Johnson Fund awards tens of millions of dollars in grants annually.
+It supports the arts and prioritizes institutions in the Boston area.

 Johnson’s philanthropy largely remains close to home, but he does support charities throughout the country through Fidelity’s charitable arm.
-The family's main giving vehicle, the Edward C. Johnson Fund, has upped its giving and has a big interest in art.
+The family's primary grantmaking organization, the Edward C. Johnson Fund, has a big interest in art.
 It held more than $300 million in assets and gave away around $82 million in 2013.

 Johnson is an honorary trustee at the Museum of Fine Arts in Boston and has been associated with the museum since 1971.
 In recent years, the Museum of Fine Arts has received more than $4.5 million from the Johnson family through their fund.

-The Peabody Essex Museum in Salem, Massachusetts has also been a recipient of large funds and at least $20 million has gone to the museum.
-Other outfits receiving smaller sums include the Institute of Contemporary Art, the Society of Arts and Crafts and the American Friends of the Victoria and Albert Museum, a Greenwich, Connecticut-based group that helps support acquisitions, conservation, and research at Victoria and Albert Museum in London.
-Johnson gave $62,000 to the latter outfit back in 2010, but it's possible that other gifts have come via the Brookfield Arts Foundation.
-This may apply to other outfits Johnson funds as well.
+The Peabody Essex Museum in Salem, Massachusetts has also received at least $20 million.
+Other organizations receiving smaller sums include the Institute of Contemporary Art, the Society of Arts and Crafts and the American Friends of the Victoria and Albert Museum, a Greenwich, Connecticut-based group that helps support acquisitions, conservation, and research at Victoria and Albert Museum in London.
+Johnson gave $62,000 to the latter organization back in 2010, but it is possible that other gifts have come via the Brookfield Arts Foundation.
+This may apply to other organizations Johnson funds as well.

-The Johnson fund isn't just confined to the Boston area when making grants, though it does appear to be a preference.
-In recent years, the Furniture Society in North Carolina and International Netsuke Society, which has local U.S chapters in cities such as Chicago, Los Angeles and New York, have received funds.
+The Johnson fund is not just confined to the Boston area when making grants, though it does appear to be a preference.
+In past years, the Furniture Society in North Carolina and International Netsuke Society, which has local U.S chapters in cities such as Chicago, Los Angeles and New York, have received funds.

-Finally, it's worth keeping a close eye on Johnson's daughter Abigail and her siblings.
+Finally, it is worth keeping a close eye on Johnson's daughter Abigail and her siblings.
 Given Johnson's age, there's a good chance that this next generation will largely guide the family's future philanthropy.

 There is no process for submitting unsolicited applications.
+The foundation does not have a website and provides no clear guidelines for grant seekers.
 A personal connection with someone associated with the fund may be the best way to get started.